PrathamD16/ToDoExerciseApp/ReadME.txt

 5. Now in backend folder create '.env' file (Remember: No name of file, just .env only).

 6. Then you can add your person credential of databases or authentication key.

+7. Now to connect your database with your application backend, firstly create mongoDb cluster on official MongoDb atlas.
+You will be creating a new user along with password, then after creating cluster, just go to connect option in main UI and extract the URL of your cluster, there is a section <password> ; replace it with your user password.

+8. For google authentication ID, refer video related to : Connecting google OAuth authentication with react.